auerswal/sft/README.md

 * `priv_pass.py` - calculate ROMMON priv password for (some) Cisco routers
 * `renumber` - renumber a set of discontiguously numbered files
 * `rfc-reader` - read IETF RFCs and I-Ds on GNU/Linux ([web page](https://www.unix-ag.uni-kl.de/~auerswal/rfc-reader/))
-* `section` - print all lines matching a regular expression, and the following indented section (inspired by the Cisco IOS output modifier of the same name)
+* `section` - print all lines matching a regular expression, and the following indented section (inspired by the Cisco IOS output modifier of the same name) (see my more featureful [Go implementation of section](https://www.unix-ag.uni-kl.de/~auerswal/section/index.html) as well)
-* `section.pl` - Perl version of the above `section` script, for use on systems without awk, but Perl, such as some Cisco IOS XR versions
+* `section.pl` - Perl version of the above `section` script, for use on systems without awk, but Perl, such as some Cisco IOS XR versions (see my more featureful [Go implementation of section](https://www.unix-ag.uni-kl.de/~auerswal/section/index.html) as well)
-* `section.py` - Python version of the above `section` script, for use on systems without awk, but Python
+* `section.py` - Python version of the above `section` script, for use on systems without awk or Perl, but Python (see my more featureful [Go implementation of section](https://www.unix-ag.uni-kl.de/~auerswal/section/index.html) as well)
 * `slatel` - strip leading and trailing empty lines
 * `total_video_duration` - print total run time of given video files (uses `ffprobe` from [FFmpeg](https://ffmpeg.org/))
 * `vevent_dump` - print a somewhat readable version of the essential informationen inside an iCalendar (.ics) file to STDOUT (best effort only, not even trying to parse the format...)